Losing your job can be a shock and can mean big changes to your lifestyle. But there are steps you can take to manage your money and find support.

 Check if you can get any payments or benefits from Centrelink while you're looking for a new job.

-You can apply to receive the JobSeeker Payment, which has been temporarily increased by the $550 a fortnight coronavirus supplement.
+You can apply to receive the JobSeeker Payment, which has been temporarily increased (until 31 December 2020) by a fortnightly $250 coronavirus supplement.

 Services Australia has information on what you can do if you’ve lost your job.